nodatime/nodatime/www/unstable/userguide/calendars.md

 no support for a "cutover" calendar system which observes the Julian calendar until some point, at which point it cuts over to the Gregorian calendar system.
 Although such a calendar system would more accurately represent the calendar observed in many countries over time, it causes all sorts of API difficulties.

-The parameter to `GetGregorianCalendar()` indicates the minimum number of days in the first week of the week-year;
-the `Gregorian` properties returns the same calendar as `GetGregorianCalendar(4)`.

 Julian
 ===